+Appendix I Summary of Interview Findings

-Appendix I Open House Poster Boards Appendix II Models Used in Other Centres
+Appendix II Open House Poster Boards

+Appendix III Models Used in Other Centres

 CHAPTER 1 INTRODUCTION

 In broad terms, economic development can be described as the services provided, investments made, activities performed, and efforts taken to increase the level of prosperity enjoyed by people in the community.
 Economic development is about generating wealth; it is also about providing opportunities for people of all backgrounds and socio-economic groups to participate in the economy and achieve a high quality of life.
 Prosperity and quality of life for all are necessary components of a healthy community.